Eastern Gas (formerly Dominion) South Prices have been relatively subdued this summer amid continued weakness in Northeast fundamentals.

 Appalachian production has fallen in 2024, driven by a combination of seasonal declines and producers shutting in wells due to weak pricing.
 EQT, one of the largest producers in the region, has taken 1 Bcf/d offline until the pricing environment improves.
 Production bounced back in late May and early June, which has correlated with deteriorating basis prices and lower egress capacity.

-Another factor affecting pricing in the region is the recent startup of the Mountain Valley Pipeline, which has opened up egress capacity out of Appalachia.
+Another factor affecting pricing in the region is the recent startup of the Mountain Valley Pipeline, which has opened up pipeline capacity out of Appalachia.
+With MVP flowing more than 1 Bcf/d, egress has improved, supporting basis pricing.

 Price Location: Eastern Gas (Dominion) South